2022 Israeli legislative election: Government formation

-On 3 November 2022, Netanyahu told his aide Yariv Levin to begin informal coalition talks with allied parties after 97% of the vote was counted.
+On 3 November 2022 Netanyahu told his aide Yariv Levin to begin informal coalition talks with allied parties after 97% of the vote was counted.

 Netanyahu himself started holding talks on 6 November.
 He first met with Moshe Gafni, the leader of the Degel HaTorah faction of United Torah Judaism, and then with Yitzhak Goldknopf, the leader of the United Torah Judaism alliance and its Agudat Yisrael faction.
 Meanwhile, the Religious Zionist Party leader Bezalel Smotrich and the leader of its Otzma Yehudit faction Itamar Ben-Gvir pledged that they would not enter the coalition without the other faction.
 Gafni later met with Smotrich for coalition talks.
 Smotrich then met with Netanyahu.
 On 7 November, Netanyahu met with Ben-Gvir.
-A major demand among all of Netanyahu's allies was that the Knesset be allowed to override the rulings of the Supreme Court.
+A major demand from the UTJ was that the Knesset be allowed to override the rulings of the Supreme Court.
 Netanyahu met with the Noam faction leader and its sole MK Avi Maoz on 8 November.

-Israeli President Isaac Herzog began consultations with heads of all political parties on 9 November after the election results were certified.
+President Isaac Herzog began consultations with heads of all political parties on 9 November after the election results were certified.
 Shas met with Likud for coalition talks on 10 November.
 By 11 November, Netanyahu had secured recommendations from 64 MKs, which constituted a majority.
 He was given the mandate to form the thirty-seventh government of Israel by President Herzog on 13 November.
 Otzma Yehudit and Noam officially split from Religious Zionism on 20 November as per a pre-election agreement.

-Likud signed a coalition agreement with Otzma Yehudit on 25 November. with Noam on 27 November, the Religious Zionist Party on 1 December, United Torah Judaism on 6 December, and with Shas on 8 December.
+Likud signed a coalition agreement with Otzma Yehudit on 25 November, with Noam on 27 November, the Religious Zionist Party on 1 December, United Torah Judaism on 6 December, and with Shas on 8 December.

 Netanyahu asked Herzog for a 14-day extension after the agreement with Shas in order to finalise the roles his allied parties would play.
 Herzog on 9 December extended the deadline to 21 December.
 On that date, Netanyahu informed Herzog that he had succeeded in forming a coalition.
-The coalition government was sworn-in on 29 December.
+The coalition government was sworn in on 29 December.

+Satisfaction with Results

+At the end of November and the beginning of December, the Israel Democracy Institute polled Israelis on their satisfaction with the results of the election.
+43% were found to be satisfied, 52% unsatisfied, and 5% were undecided.